cran/coursekata/README.md

 ### Startup options

+- `coursekata.quickstart`: Each time the package is loaded (e.g. via `library(coursekata)`) a check is run to ensure that all the dependencies are installed and reasonably up-to-date.
+If they are not, you will be prompted to install missing packages.
+This can be disabled by setting `options(coursekata.quickstart = FALSE)`.

-- By default, the package will show all startup messages from the dependent packages.
+- `coursekata.quiet`: By default, the package will show all startup messages from the dependent packages.
 To quiet these (like in the output above), you can set `options(coursekata.quiet = TRUE)`
-- By default, a few checks are performed on startup to check that the packages are installed, up-to-date, and loading from the correct locations.
-This can take a couple of seconds; to disable this in environments where time is critical set `options(coursekata.quickstart = TRUE)`

 ## Functions and Theme